Confidaunt/quartz_NystarRetired/content/People/Jellybones.md

 Country: Unknown
 Region: Unknown
 City: Unknown
+Organization:
-Organization: None
+  - None
 Allies:
   - None
+Enemies:
-Enemies: None
+  - None
 Associates:
   - None
-isDead: false
+isDead: true
-Cause: None
+Cause: Sway
 draft: false
 ---
-Summary:

-Appearance:

-First Met:

-Last Met:

 A man encountered in mount Megadeath on death's door.
 Griff treated him a bit, but was interrupted by a giant death frog summoned by Cronos.
 He was killed by Sway for a spell slot and pushed into lava.